 5 AAC 01.020.
-Subsistence fishing by commercial fishermen
+Subsistence fishing by commercial fishermen. (a) Repealed 5/15/93.

-- (a) Repealed 5/15/93. - (b) No person, when participating in a commercial and a subsistence fishery at the same time, may use an amount of combined commercial and subsistence fishing gear in excess of that allowed under the appropriate commercial fishing regulations.

-5 AAC 01.021.
-Retention of fish taken in commercial fisheries
+- (b) No person, when participating in a commercial and a subsistence fishery at the same time, may use an amount of combined commercial and subsistence fishing gear in excess of that allowed under the appropriate commercial fishing regulations. - 5 AAC 01.030.
+Unlawful possession of subsistence finfish. (a) No person may possess, transport or place into the possession of another person's subsistence-taken fish or their parts which the person has taken contrary to state law or regulation.